 What are the Health Benefits of Water yam?
 Water yam is botanically known as Dioscorea alata.
 It is the third most important tuber crop in Africa after cassava and sweet potato.
-It is one of the oldest food crops and it originated from Burma in Southeast Asia before it spread all over the world.
+It is one of the oldest food crops and it originated in Burma in Southeast Asia before it spread all over the world.

 It is a mucilaginous food, hence, not that popular in cooking like other yams.
 They are highly nutritious, full of fibers and antioxidants, and they have other health benefits for the body which we will be discussing in this article.